-Within the mobility transition theme the following efforts are included:
+Within the mobility transition theme, our efforts include:

-- EV charging. - Mobility hubs, which encourage people to make all or part of their journey by sustainable transport.
+- EV charging; - Mobility hubs, which encourage people to make all or part of their journey by sustainable transport.

 Q-Park wants to contribute to the European mobility transition.
-It is one of our key sustainability matter as it corresponds with Europe's most important goal next to the energy transition.
+It is one of our key sustainability matters as it corresponds with Europe's most important goal next to the energy transition.